This edition DOES NOT contain answers to exercises or quizzes.

 The ICD-10-CM and ICD-10-PCS Coding Handbook is the only guide published in collaboration with the Central Office on ICD-10-CM/PCS of the American Hospital Association.
 ICD-10-CM and ICD-10-PCS are the HIPAA code set standard for diagnosis and inpatient procedures in the U.S.

-Handbook content reflects revisions of the Official Guidelines for Coding and Reporting as well as AHA Coding Clinic® for ICD-10-CM and ICD-10-PCS content published through June 2022.
-The format and style of presentation in the ICD-10-CM and ICD-10-PCS Coding Handbook Without Answers 2023 follows that of previous editions inspired by the Faye Brown approach to coding instruction.
+ICD-10 Coding Handbook content reflects revisions of the Official Guidelines for Coding and Reporting as well as AHA Coding Clinic for ICD-10-CM and ICD-10-PCS content, updated annually.
+The format and style of presentation in the ICD-10-CM and ICD-10-PCS Coding Handbook Without Answers 2024 follows that of previous editions inspired by the Faye Brown approach to coding instruction.
 The text leads students to logical answers and provides primary supporting sources.
 This logical approach has enabled the Handbook to become the most popular textbook for training hospital and physician office coding professionals.

 - More than 50 four-color illustrations of anatomy and common disorders and procedures make it easier for readers to remember and absorb complex information.